-MLB Power Rankings: Dodgers on pace to match the '27 Murderers Row Yankees
+MLB Power Rankings: Dodgers on pace to match the 1927 Murderers' Row Yankees

 That's an exceptionally special season.

 It's not just the stars like Clayton Kershaw, Corey Seager and Kenley Jansen.
-It's the power surge from Cody Bellinger, Justin Turner's absurd slash line along with Yasmani Grandal and Yasiel Puig's productive seasons.
+It's the power surge from Cody Bellinger, Justin Turner's absurd slash line along with productive seasons from Yasmani Grandal and Yasiel Puig.
 It's Alex Wood morphing into an ace.
 It's an incredibly deep pitching staff that keeps absorbing injuries.
 It's a "next man up" type situation where seemingly a different guy serves as hero on any given night (see the Dodgers' team comment below for yet another example).
 It's the front office grabbing a somewhat high-priced rental to supplement everything in addition to adding two bullpen pieces.
 It's everything so far.
 It's just special.

 Are we sure we are talking enough about this?